Haibane Renmei: Young Feathers

-Sin-bound Haibane usually feel guilty about something they have done in their previous life and, until they can overcome this, they cannot become a normal Haibane.
-The theory that Haibane, in general, are reincarnations of humans in a previous life is supported by clues in Reki's dream.
-In her dream, Reki steps in front of a moving train and presumably kills herself.
-Rakka is helped by a bird whom she believes to represent someone she knew in her previous life.
-The idea behind the Sin-Bound is that no one can forgive themselves for their past transgressions; they must learn to be forgiven by another.

-Media
+Background and production

 Dōjinshi

-The very first version of Haibane Renmei was a short dōjinshi of the same title by Yoshitoshi ABe.
+The initial version of Haibane Renmei was a 22-page long dōjinshi (self-published work) of the same title by Yoshitoshi Abe.
 Released in 1998, it bore little resemblance to the final anime aside from being about people with halos and grey wings.

-ABe later reworked his idea into The Haibane of Old Home, with completely new characters and a different plot.
-The first issue, released in late 2001, was some 24 pages long and ends roughly two-thirds of the way through the story covered by the first anime episode.
-The second issue covers the end of the first episode and about a third of the second episode.
+Abe later reworked his idea into The Haibane of Old Home, which featured new characters and a different plot.
+The first issue, released in late 2001, was 24 pages long; the first anime episode covers roughly two-thirds of this issue.
+The second issue featured stories shown in the end of the first anime episode and the first third of the second episode.

-ABe next released two special dōjinshi: the "Lifestyle Diary" and the "Extra Edition".
-The former explains that the story has been licensed as an anime to be released later that year, and so he will not be continuing the dōjinshi.
-The book's contents cover the specifics of character design, from personality to shoe-style, and lay out maps of the town and some of its buildings.
-It features several four-panel comics depicting the lives and behaviors of the specific Haibane, and the protagonist Rakka's curiosity about her halo and wings.
-The Extra Edition is a flashback story to the character Reki's experiences as a girl shortly after her mentor, Kuramori, left their home.
+Following this, Abe released two special dōjinshi: the "Lifestyle Diary" and the "Extra Edition".
+The former explains that the story has been licensed as an anime to be released later that year, and that he would not be continuing the dōjinshi.
+The book's contents cover the specifics of character design, from personality to shoe style, and lay out maps of the town and some of its buildings.
+It features several four-panel comics depicting the lives and behaviors of the specific haibane, including the protagonist Rakka's curiosity about her halo and wings.
+The Extra Edition is a flashback story to the character Reki's experiences as a haibane girl shortly after her mentor, Kuramori, left their home.
 This part of the story is covered in the anime, but the dōjinshi adds some additional detail.
 It was released after the completion of the anime series.

-Anime

-The anime series aired in Japan in late 2002 and was released on DVD the following year.
-It was subsequently aired by Animax in its respective networks around the world, translating and subtitling the series into English for broadcast across its English language networks in Southeast Asia under the French title Ailes Grises (Grey Wings), where the series received its English-language television premiere.
-It was licensed and dubbed into English, in North America by Geneon Entertainment and New Generation Pictures, which published DVD releases from mid-2003 to early 2004.
-In 2010 Funimation (now Crunchyroll, LLC) relicensed the show, along with a handful of other Geneon properties.
-It has been released in Australia by Madman Entertainment and in Europe by MVM Films.
-Funimation later released a Blu-ray version on November 23, 2021.
+Conception and influences

+Publication as an independent dōjinshi was necessitated by the experimental nature of the work.
+Abe later revealed that he made up the story as he wrote, having no firm plan in place for the characters and plot.
+Commercial magazines, on the other hand, would have required adherence to deadlines and page quotas in addition to a solid plan for the series.

+The series was influenced by, and is often compared to, Haruki Murakami's 1985 novel Hard-Boiled Wonderland and the End of the World.
+Both works share a common setting of a walled town inhabited by memoryless residents, and some individual elements were also borrowed, such as birds as a recurring motif.
+The novel was Abe's favourite at the time; he confessed to having read it more than ten times.
+Another influence was Hirokazu Kore-eda's 1998 Japanese film After Life, which also features recently deceased people struggling to move on.